noah-nuebling/mf-xcloc-editor/README.md

 #### Drawbacks compared to Xcode's xcloc editor

-- Can't edit "pluralizable format string"s (but that isn't necessary I think – see above)
+- Can't edit `pluralizable format string`s (but that isn't necessary I think – see above)
 - Format specifiers like "%@" don't get a special color background like they do in Xcode.
     - I don't think this is super helpful in Xcode especially since it also makes it impossible to edit the format specifier once it has the background which is a bit annoying.
 And for my project MMF, there are Javascript, Python and C format specifiers, which won't all get highlighted consistently by Xcode anyways.
 So I decided to just leave this feature out.
 [Open an issue](https://github.com/noah-nuebling/mf-xcloc-editor/issues/new) if you want this feature.